p-kossa/nookys-swag-presets-spt/user/mods/SWAG/README.md

 - I want to modify these, how can I do that?

-I've added a short guide to help with this: "how-to-modify-spawns.txt"
+I've added a short guide to help with this: "how-to-modify-spawns.txt" or use the in-game Donuts spawn point editor.

 Please free to reach out to me on the hub or (better) the SPT discord if you have any questions.